tongzheng1992/Pavementscapes/README.md

 The mask_maker2.ipynb shows a demo how to make the TFrecords files for the dataset and use this dataset to train and test a deep neural networks.

-If having any problems, please feel free to contact ``tongzheng@seu.edu.cn''.
+If having any problems, please feel free to contact Dr. Zheng Tong (tongzheng@seu.edu.cn).